Explore this strategy

 During the genesis of this blueprint for our future in research and innovation, many colleagues, students, supporters and alumni have been consulted, and we thank them for their engagement, enthusiasm and loyalty.
 What has been captured herein provides an exciting accompaniment to ‘The Surrey Advantage’ – one which recognises the critical place of research and innovation in the modern university, with its important societal contributions to the generation of knowledge, the advanced training of researchers and the generation of wealth and wellbeing for our communities."

-Professor David Sampson, Vice-Provost Research and Innovation
+Professor David Sampson, Pro Vice-Chancellor, Research and Innovation

 Our strategic goals